zoldur/Carebit/README.md

 ## Known issues

 1. If your wallet does not sync, please add the following nodes to Carebit.conf.
-On Windows full path is **%APPDATA%\Carebit**.
+On Windows the full path is **%APPDATA%\Carebit**
 ```
 addnode=159.65.84.183
 addnode=167.99.204.45